jenna-jordan/git-novice-speedrun/episodes/5_track-changes.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "How do I record changes in Git?"
+- How do I record changes in Git?
-- "How do I check the status of my version control repository?"
+- How do I check the status of my version control repository?
-- "How do I record notes about what changes I made and why?"
+- How do I record notes about what changes I made and why?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Go through the modify-add-commit cycle for one or more files."
+- Go through the modify-add-commit cycle for one or more files.
-- "Explain where information is stored at each stage of that cycle."
+- Explain where information is stored at each stage of that cycle.
-- "Distinguish between descriptive and non-descriptive commit messages."
+- Distinguish between descriptive and non-descriptive commit messages.

 ::::::::::::::::::::::::::::::::::::::::::::::::